androportal/ABT/user/Master_menu.rst

 **Rights of Operator** :

-1. **Operator** has access to ``Create account, Transaction, all reports except Income & Expenditure/Profit & Loss, Add projects, User account settings, Export organisation and Help``.
+1. **Operator** has access to ``Create account, Transaction, all reports, Add projects, User account settings, Export organisation and Help``.